UAE offers 8 types of residence visas for foreigners

-The digital government confirmed that the validity of a residence visa varies according to its type and the guarantor, reviewing in a report eight types of residence visas provided by the state to foreigners, and how to apply for a residence visa if the person works inside or outside the UAE, or if he is retired or runs a business in the country, or if he is studying in the UAE or wants to bring his family members to live with him in the UAE.
+The digital government confirmed that the validity of a residence visa varies according to its type and the guarantor.
+In a report, it reviewed eight types of residence visas that the state provides to foreigners, and how to apply for a residence visa if the person works inside or outside the UAE, or if he is retired or runs a business in the country, or if he is studying in the UAE or wants to bring his family members to live with him.

 Golden residency

-A type of long-term residence visa for 10 years, granted to individuals with exceptional contributions and efforts in the field of environmental protection, whether marine, land or air, or sustainability and its modern technologies, or the circular economy or other fields, whether from inside or outside the UAE.
+A type of long-term residence visa for 10 years, granted to individuals with exceptional contributions and efforts in the field of environmental protection, whether marine, land or air, or sustainability and its modern technologies, or the circular economy or other fields, whether from within the UAE or abroad.

 The “Blue Residence” specifically targets supporters of environmental efforts from members of international organizations, global companies, members of civil society associations and institutions, recipients of international awards, and contributors to environmental work from distinguished activists and researchers from within the country and residents responsible for the environment.